 All blog posts, in addition to any pages containing affiliate links, need to include your disclosure.

-Now that you know what the FTC affiliate disclosure guidelines state, here are 7 essential tips to keep in mind when adhering to the FTC guidelines for placing your affiliate link disclosure:
+Now that you know what the FTC guidelines state, here are 7 essential tips to keep in mind when adhering to the FTC guidelines for placing your affiliate link disclosure:

 1. Make it Stand Out

 Start by making sure they are highly visible to viewers.
 A good way to do this is to put them in a sidebar widget that stands out in contrast with the rest of your content in another font color or texture.